The thing I feared most has come upon me. Sequel to Trick Blade Engagement.

 A few seconds after she lay down, Corwin crashed.

-"Don't worry, I won't tell Colwyn your head failed the test against me."
+"Don't worry, I won't tell Colwyn your head failed the test."
 She gently picked him up and laid him on the bed.
 She smelled his breath, in and out like it should, then pulled the blanket over him.

 "May the glass beneath your feet hold, sweet thorga man."
 She stroked his cheek, and wept for the baby emperor she had meant to give him.
 She assured herself, Verdonne would give her a test no urga could pass; surely the forest rat had more ancient than thorga in his ancestry.